Lufy-wang/demo/README.md

 test

 Git tracks changes of files.
+Creating a new branch is quick
-Creating a new branch is quick.
+Creating a new branch is quick & simple.